“Finding out your child has autism is a whirlwind of emotions. My son is medically complex kiddo.”

 I want so badly to have validation and guarantees that it will all be ok and I’m rocking motherhood.
-Instead, I have panic attacks, personal attacks, and anxiety.
-I’m exhausted and stressed from overthinking… Every little move or no move at all.
-They say that’s when you know you’re an awesome parent.
-When you give everything up for that child.
-I just need to believe.
-Believe it with anything I’ve got that I am capable of giving 100% to my child.
+Instead, I have panic attacks, personal attacks, and Anxiety attacks.
+I’m exhausted and stressed from overthinking every little move or no move at all.
+You start to obsess about your child’s well being.
+I need to believe, believe it with anything I’ve got this!
+That I am capable of giving 100% to my child.

-It’s ok to not have all the answers as a mother who loves preparedness it can be very hard not knowing what is coming next.
+There is no book on how to be the perfect parent.
+Not being prepared for what comes next is normal.
 It’s ok to have that Ice cream for breakfast because you don’t have it in you to cook after the night you had with your child that couldn’t sleep.
 Guilty!

-It’s not reality.
-Everyone has something.
-I get jealous too.
-I’m honest.
-I get jealous of seeing Disney vacations and trip to the beach with everyone smiling and the only thing I did today is survived a trip to the grocery store
+I am Jealous of seeing Disney vacations and trips to the beach with everyone smiling.
+The only thing I did today has survived a trip to the grocery store.

 It’s ok.
 Take a deep breath and move on.
-Keep scrolling Kate.
+Keep scrolling, Karen.

 I am enough.
-Somedays I want to stay in bed and not leave for anything.
-I want to eat junk food and binge watch pointless tv. second guess every move I make… Gotta cut down on screen time… Got to declutter got to do all the things or else I’m nothing and I have to do it all because someone says that’s what it means to be happy and have successful all-around good kids.
+Some days, I want to stay in bed and not leave for anything.
+I want to eat junk food and binge watch pointless tv.
+I second guess every move I make.
+Got to cut down on screen time, Got to declutter, got to do all the things, or else I’m nothing.
+I have to do it all because someone says that’s what it means to be happy and have successful all-around good kids.

-Do what makes you happy.
-It’s harder than it looks sometimes but in those fleeting moments when you’re watching your toddler become independent for the first time and you think when did that happen?
-You realize wow.
-Isn’t that something?
+In those fleeting moments, “will I ever be content with their progress?”
+You tell yourself, “wow!
+Isn’t that something?”
 He’s doing it *cry happy tears* that is happy right there.
-Proud parent moment when your kids show you that they will be just fine.
+You have that proud parent moment when your kids show you that they will be just fine.
 Soak up those glorious moments because that is what happiness is.

 Practice what I preach

-I struggle to find those little moments and cherish them.
-The trick is to remain happy through it all.
-I am human after all and not made of stone.
-I cry and scream into a pillow on those hard can’t take it days.
-This mom takes naps on the days I just can’t adult.
-I snap at my family and become short when I just need a break but that break never comes.
-Only when my head hits the pillow at night and I can’t keep my eyes open any longer.
-Not that I get a goodnight sleep..i toss and turn in worry.
-I stay up or dream in my sleep that my son needs me..or I think I heard him get up so I’m up checking every hour looking to see if he’s ok. ” A mother does not sleep they worry with their eyes closed.”
-The family tells me to take it a day at a time..somedays I succeed in that..other days… I am filled with worry and panic about what the future holds even the next day will bring.
+On the days it gets too hard to adult, I scream and cry into my pillow.
+My advice is to take naps when you are burnt-out.
+I snap at my family and become short when I need a break, but that break never comes.
+Only when my head hits the pillow at night, and I can’t keep my eyes open any longer.
+Not that I get a good night’s sleep.
+I toss and turn in worry.
+I stay up or dream in my sleep that my son needs me.
+I hear him stir.
+I look over to make sure he is ok. ” A mother does not sleep.
+A mother worries with their eyes closed.”
+The family tells me to take it a day at a time some days I succeed that.
+Other days I am filled with worry and panic about what the future holds even the next day will bring.

-When I see my son on pick up on something he just learned a few minutes ago… I snap back to he’s got this… Kim you got this!
-I have days I spend way too much time on Facebook or Pinterest and see all these cool ideas or see a kid my son’s age do something really cool and I try it with my son and he says no way and not interested…
+When I see my son pick up on learning skills, he just learned a few minutes ago.
+I snap back to he’s got this.
+Kim, you got this!
+I have days I spend way too much time on Facebook or Pinterest and see all these cool ideas or see a kid my son’s age do something cool, and I try it with my son, he says no way and not interested.

-I start doubting myself and think maybe it’s me and maybe I’m doing something wrong.
-Then I have my support team snap me back into reality and say hey we are not all the same..just because Jimmy down the street loves to paint doesn’t mean your child has to.
+I start doubting myself and think maybe it’s me, and I’m doing something wrong.
+Then I have my support team snap me back into reality and say we are not all the same.
+Just because Jimmy down the street loves to paint doesn’t mean your child has to.

 Go at their pace

 This lesson I am still learning.
-I want to homeschool and I feel like my fears are getting to me like can I really do this?
-Am I cut out to be that person my son needs.
-Then I think I show up every day for him I am here for him always, of course, I can do this I am his Mother.
-So Moms and Dads out there if you are questioning your worth to your children.
-Watch how they are with you, children are the first ones to tell you what they need and how to give it or show it to them.
-You just have to stop.
-Look. and Listen.
-I am doing more of that and it is magical.
-I love my kid.
-He is awesome and proves his strength and resilience every single day.
-He will do great things in his own time.
+I homeschool, I feel like my fears are getting to me like can I do this?
+Am I cut out to be that person my son needs?
+Then I think I show up every day for him, I am here for him always, of course, I can do this I am his Mother.
+So Moms and Dads out there, If you are questioning your worth to your children.
+Watch how they are with you.
+A child will be the first one to tell you their needs.
+My child proves to me every day that I am doing well by him.

 Break down of Lessons learned